Updated 4th Oct 2022

 No experience is necessary.
 We welcome beginners to advanced players.

 Our open Kukua classes are on Wednesday evenings respectively in Langley:-

 - Drum hire in class is free of charge

 - The current fee per class is £10

 - Weekly fee includes refreshments

 - You are welcome to bring your own beer and wine (it's a very laid back affair!)

 Every so often we have a tutored workshop when we invite specialist teachers such as Sidiki Dembele, Iya Sako and Drumroots to come along to train us in new rhythms and techniques.

 If you would like to join us please call or email to register your interest,

 Our Kontaani performance troupe - the band, train every Thursday evening.
-The members are already experienced in performing in public and are striving to become a semi-pro troupe.
+The members are already very experienced in performing in public and are a semi-pro troupe.
 They have been chosen not only for ability and talent, but for complete commitment to Kontaani.
 This group is closed to applications.